 We pick the middle + window seat because it gives me the chance to lean over on the window (to sleep) and gives my wide shouldered husband more space.

 Pack Up and Go chose an aisle + middle seat for our flight in the regular seats.
 No idea if there were preferred seats available (there normally are even up to just a few days ahead of time) when they booked the flights but there weren’t the morning of our flight when I tried to change to them.

-And since they didn’t have our AAdvantage numbers, they never would’ve known the preferred seats were free.
+And since they didn’t have our AAdvantage numbers (they do collect your known traveler number but not reward numbers), they never would’ve known the preferred seats were free.

 Being cramped into a regular middle seat when you’re seven months pregnant is the opposite of fun.
 I’ve flown a lot in the last seven months and this was easily the most uncomfortable I’ve ever been flying.